-Although the level of planned development at present appears low, due attention should be paid to that which is planned and also to the potential for windfall sites.
-It is also highlighted that the cumulative impacts of piecemeal development can also be significant.
+Attention should be paid to planned development within Taunton and also to potential windfall sites in terms of surface water flood risk management.
+It is also highlighted that the cumulative impacts of piecemeal development and urban creep can also be significant unless effective control measures are taken.